-- To ensure the production company provides Chicago Executive Airport with appropriate liability insurance coverage.
+- To provide Chicago Executive Airport with appropriate liability insurance from the filming company.

-- To prevent any filming-related damage to airport property, while ensuring the production company will be responsible for any required repairs.
+- To prevent any filming related damage to Airport property and, in the event of any damage, to ensure that the production company will be responsible for all repairs required.

-General personnel requirements when filming in and around the airport:
+General requirements for filming in and around the airport:

 Request for Filming/Photography Procedures:

-The airport can provide a tour of the field and some facilities in advance of a written request for permission.
-All inquiries and requests for filming at Chicago Executive Airport should be made in writing to:
+All inquiries and requests for filming at Chicago Executive Airport made to: